Why can't I assign a user to a brief?

-One of the most common reasons why you can't assign a user to a task or a particular workflow status, or why a user can't claim a task from the Tasks page is that your user has a custom role.
+One of the most common reasons why you can't assign a user to a brief or a particular workflow status, or why a user can't claim a brief from the Briefs page is that your user has a custom role.

-Make sure that your custom role is assigned to an appropriate workflow status.
+By default, a custom role is not assigned to any workflow status.
+Make sure that your custom role is assigned to an appropriate workflow status after creating it.
 Also, keep in mind that every project has its own workflow setting so the changes you made in one project will not affect others.

 Assigning a Custom Role to a Workflow Status

-All custom roles won't be assigned to any workflow status upon creation.
+All custom roles are not assigned to any workflow status upon creation.
 You need to manually assign them to one.